Further reading

 There are also odd magazines with references/photos such as Steam Railway, Modern Railways and The Railway Magazine, of various vintages.

-Trains Illustrated of June 1959 carried an article about traffic on the line between Nottingham and Kettering and includes a detailed look at the line - extractions from this are included on the 1959 page.
+Trains Illustrated of June 1959 carried an article about traffic on the line between Nottingham and Kettering and includes a detailed look at the line - some extracts from this are included on the 1959 page.

 These books and the odd photographs can be picked up at swapmeets, model railway shows etc and there are a few specialist railway bookshops who may have them in stock.